-H.K.
-Lam received the B.Eng.
-(Hons) and Ph.D. degrees from the Department of Electronic and Information Engineering, the Hong Kong Polytechnic University, Hong Kong, in 1995 and 2000, respectively.
-During the period of 2000 and 2005, he worked with the Department of Electronic and Information Engineering at the Hong Kong Polytechnic University as Post-doctoral and Research Fellows respectively.
-In 2005, he joined as a Lecturer in King’s College London and currently a Senior.
-He is an IEEE senior member.
+Hak-Keung Lam received the B.Eng. with honors and Ph.D. degrees from the Department of Electronic and Information Engineering, Hong Kong Polytechnic University, Hung Hom, Hong Kong, in 1995 and 2000, respectively.
+During the period from 2000 to 2005, he worked with the Department of Electronic and Information Engineering, Hong Kong Polytechnic University, Hung Hom, Hong Kong, as a Postdoctoral and Research Fellow.
+In 2005, he joined King’s College London, London, UK, as a Lecturer and is currently a Senior.
+He is an IEEE Senior Member.
 His current research interests include intelligent control and computational intelligence.
-In the area of intelligent control systems, he has researched fuzzy control systems, especially stability analysis, control synthesis and performance design.
-In the area of computational intelligence, he works on system analysis and topology design of neural networks, fuzzy logic systems and support vector machines, random-based searching algorithms and their applications dealing with forecasting, classification and recognition problems.
+In the area of intelligent control systems, he has researched fuzzy control systems, especially stability analysis, control synthesis, and performance design.
+In the area of computational intelligence, he works on system analysis and topology design of neural networks, fuzzy logic systems and support vector machines, random-based searching algorithms, and their applications dealing with forecasting, classification, and recognition problems.
 Also, he has devoted effort to the analysis and development of random-based searching algorithms such as genetic algorithm and particle swarm optimization.
-He has applied his analysis results to a wide range of applications such as DC-DC power converters, hand-written character recognition, intelligent home, robot arms, speech recognition, time-series analysis, wheeled mobile robots and tightening tools for wind turbine systems.
+He has applied his analysis results to a wide range of applications such as DC-DC power converters, hand-written character recognition, intelligent home, robot arms, speech recognition, time-series analysis, wheeled mobile robots, and tightening tools for wind turbine systems.